Business Environment Profiles - Canada

 Recent Trends – Total tourism expenditure

-Total tourism expenditure is projected to reach $105.7 billion in 2025, representing growth of 1.3% over the previous year and marking 4.7% above the 2019 pre-pandemic peak.
-This performance reflects Canada's tourism sector contribution of approximately $183 billion to the economy in nominal terms while supporting 1.8 million jobs, cementing the sector's role as a critical pillar of Canadian economic activity.
+Total tourism expenditure is projected to reach $107.7 billion in 2026, representing 1.3% growth over the previous year and marking 6.6% above the 2019 pre-pandemic peak.
+This performance reflects Canada's tourism sector contribution of approximately $183.0 billion to the economy in nominal terms while supporting approximately 2.2 million jobs, cementing the sector's role as a critical pillar of Canadian economic activity.
 The modest growth rate masks significant compositional shifts, with surging domestic spending offsetting sharp declines in U.S. visitor arrivals amid ongoing trade tensions between the two countries.

 Show more